world-bank/unpay-core/doc/build-unix.md

 	./configure
 	make

-This will build dash-qt as well if the dependencies are met.
+This will build unpay-qt as well if the dependencies are met.

 Dependencies
 ---------------------